Huertz/e-commerce/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
-My motiavtion for this project is to better understand express.js
+My motiavtion for this project is to better understand sql

 - Why did you build this project?
-I builded this project becuase I wanted to create a note taker app
+I builded this project becuase I wanted to create a sql data base

 - What problem does it solve?
 It solves multiple problems

 - What did you learn?
-I learned concepts of node.js and express.js.
-I really liked the concepts of back-end languages
+I learned concepts of node.js and express.js with the addition of sql.

 ## Table of Contents (Optional)